sendbird/sendbird-calls-javascript/README.md

 ```

 ## Register event handlers
-The SDK provides two types of event handlers for various events on your client application: SendBirdCallListener and DirectCallListener.
+Two types of event handlers must be registered for various events that client apps may respond to: a device-specific listener and a call-specific listener.

-### SendBirdCallListener
+### Device-specific Listener
 Register a device-specific event handler using the `SendBirdCall.addListener()` method.
-Before adding the  `onRinging()`, a user can't receive an `onRinging` event.
-Therefore, it is recommended to add this handler at the beginning of the app.
-Once the listener is added, responding to device-wide events (for example, incoming calls) is then managed as shown below:
+Prior to registering this, the `onRinging()` event cannot be detected.
+It is therefore recommended that this event handler be added during initialization.
+After this device-specific event is added, responding to device-wide events (e.g. incoming calls) is handled as shown below:
 ```javascript
 SendBirdCall.addListener(UNIQUE_HANDLER_ID, {
   onRinging: (call) => {